Learn English Free

 Sometimes we like to look at what country visitors come from, especially out of the way places.
 It's cool.

 Sometimes we like to see what browsers are being used so that we can check the site for compatability.

-We don't send out emails, because "WE HATE SPAM!"
-The only communciation you may receive from us is if you've signed up for the forum, the newsletter or the magazine and that's pretty rare.
+We don't send out many emails, because "WE HATE SPAM!"
+The only communciation you may receive from us is if you've signed up for a session, because we figure you might want to be reminded.
+If you join the forum you can set your own reminders, or you might sign up for a newsletter or become a member of the magazine but that's pretty rare.